 Ben has learning disabilities and Prader-Willi syndrome.
 There are serious concerns about his health because his weight has been increasing steadily and now stands at 120kg.
 Staff in his residential home have tried to support Ben to limit what he eats and to make healthy choices but with little effect.
 Ben has been assessed as lacking capacity to make decisions about the amount and type of food he eats (this is common among people with Prader-Willi syndrome).
 It has been proposed that it is in Ben’s best interests to stop him going into the kitchen, and always supervising him when out to prevent him spending all his money on, or stealing food.
 An application is made by the home manager for standard authorisation because they believe that the restrictions would deprive Ben of his liberty.

 How is deprivation of liberty authorised under the DOL Safeguards?

 The Deprivation of Liberty Safeguards (DoLS) can only apply to people who are in a care home or hospital.
 This includes where there are plans to move a person to a care home or hospital where they may be deprived of their liberty.
 The care home or hospital is called the managing authority in the Deprivation of Liberty Safeguards.

 Where a managing authority thinks it needs to deprive someone of their liberty they have to ask for this to be authorised by a supervisory body.
 They can do this up to 28 days in advance of when they plan to deprive the person of their liberty.

-For care homes the supervisory body is the local authority/Northern Ireland health and social care trust where the person is ordinarily resident.
-Usually this will be the local authority/Northern Ireland health and social care trust where the care home is located unless the person is funded by a different local authority/Northern Ireland health and social care trust.
+For care homes the supervisory body is the local authority where the person is ordinarily resident.
+Usually this will be the local authority where the care home is located unless the person is funded by a different local authority.